SlicerHeart/SlicerHeart/README.md

 - ASD/VSD Device Simulator: simplified cardiac device simulator specifically for ASD/VSD device placement analysis.
 Implements features described in: "Simulation of Transcatheter Atrial and Ventricular Septal Defect Device Closure Within Three-Dimensional Echocardiography–Derived Heart Models on Screen and in Virtual Reality", Journal of the American Society of Echocardiography, https://doi.org/10.1016/j.echo.2020.01.011.
 - Valve View: module for visualization of heart valves: allows reslicing the volume using two rotating orthogonal planes.
 This feature is mainly for Slicer-4.10, as in Slicer-4.11 and later, this feature is built into Slicer core (enable slice intersections and Ctrl/Cmd + Alt + Left-click-and drag to rotate slice view).
 - Baffle planner: modeling tool for virtual planning of intracardiac baffle.
 Details are described in this [journal paper](https://www.sciencedirect.com/science/article/pii/S0003497521004574).
+  - Specify curved surface patch (Baffle):
+    - In Create Baffle model section, select "Create a new Markups Closed Curve" for "Input Curve."
-  - Create Markups Closed Curve under “Input Curve."
-Click Fiducial Button next to “Contour Points” and place along desired baffle location to form the outline of Baffle.
+    - Click the arrow button next to "Contour Points" and click in viewers to place to form the outline of Baffle.
+    - Choose "Create new Model" for "Baffle Model."
+The surface patch will appear in 3D views.
-  - Create new Model under “Baffle Model.”
-Click Fiducial Button next to “Surface Points.”
-Place surface points on Baffle Surface in places where user would like to adjust Virtual Baffle Model's shape.
-Surface points can be moved to modify baffle shape.
+    - Click the arrow button next to "Surface Points." and place points on Baffle surface to modify the model's shape.
+Points can be moved after placement to adjust the shape.
-  - Create new Model under “Flattened Model.”
-Click Fiducial Button next to “Fixed Points,” and place fixed points on Surface for reference.
-Click “Flatten” button to create flattened model.
-Input desired output location in “Flattened image file” and click “Save” to save flattened baffle image.
+  - Create flattened surface patch (Baffle surface mapped to a plane with minimal distortion)
+    - Create new Model for "Flattened Model."
+    - Click the arrow button next to "Fixed Points," and place fixed landmark points on the Baffle surface.
+These points will be useful for aligning the generated flattened surface with the Baffle surface.
+    - Click "Flatten" button to create flattened model.
+The model will appear near the (0,0,0) position, which may be far from the Baffle surface position.
+    - Save the flattened image into a printable PNG file by specifying a filename (for example, `c:\Users\Public\Documents\flattened.png`) for "Flattened image file" and clicking "Save" button.

 # Installation and setup